George Henry Farr: History

-Three years after his arrival in Adelaide he was appointed Canon of St. Peter's Cathedral, serving in that position concurrently with his college duties, and assisted in laying its foundation stone on 29 June 1869.
+Three years after his arrival in Adelaide he was appointed Canon of St Peter's Cathedral, serving in that position concurrently with his college duties, and assisted in laying its foundation stone on 29 June 1869.

-In 1879 Dr. Farr resigned from St. Peter's College, and in 1880 was appointed Archdeacon of the missionary districts in the Diocese of Adelaide, a position which entailed many long and arduous journeys.
+In 1879 Dr. Farr resigned from St Peter's College, and in 1880 was appointed Archdeacon of the missionary districts in the Diocese of Adelaide, a position which entailed many long and arduous journeys.

-He then served as incumbent of St. Bede's, Semaphore; St. Michael's, Mitcham; and St. Luke's, Whitmore Square, Adelaide, where he served for 12 years.
+He then served as incumbent of St Bede's, Semaphore; St Michael's, Mitcham; and St Luke's, Whitmore Square, Adelaide, where he served for 12 years.
 He was not a great orator or theologian, which may account for his lack of promotion to the higher offices in the Church, but a quiet un-ostentatious worker, good friend and wise counsellor to students, fellow educators and parishioners.

 Farr helped found the University of Adelaide, and served as warden 1880–1882 and Vice-Chancellor 1887–1893.
 He continued to serve on the council until his retirement in 1896.
 He was also an active member of the board of the Public Library, Museum, and Art Gallery, being Chairman on three occasions between 1869 and 1886.
+He was also one of the 82 founding members of the Royal Geographical Society of South Australia in 1885.

 In 1896, his health failing, he took a long holiday on Norfolk Island, where one of his daughters was a missionary.

 He died at his residence in North Adelaide after some nine years of failing health.
 His remains were buried at the North Road Cemetery, followed by his wife's ten years later.